Oslo Accords: Reception

+The broad scholarly consensus towards the Oslo Accords is negative, with experts underlining their foundation built on an asymmetrical power dynamic between Israel and the Palestinians, the persistence of Israeli control over Palestinians lives, failure to address any of the key issues of the dispute, and entrenchment of "an occupation they were meant to end".

+However, some remain optimistic about the achievements of Oslo.
+Acknowledging their shortcomings, in a 2023 editorial for The Washington Post, Dennis Ross and David Makovsky emphasized the accords' strengths and noted the regular collaboration between Israel and the Palestinian Authority on security and economic matters.

 Continued settlement expansion

-While Peres had limited settlement construction at the request of US Secretary of State, Madeleine Albright, Netanyahu continued construction within existing Israeli settlements, and put forward plans for the construction of a new neighborhood, Har Homa, in East Jerusalem.
+While Peres had limited settlement construction at the request of US Secretary of State Madeleine Albright, Netanyahu continued construction within existing Israeli settlements, and put forward plans for the construction of a new neighborhood, Har Homa, in East Jerusalem.
 However, he fell far short of the Shamir government's 1991–92 level and refrained from building new settlements, although the Oslo agreements stipulated no such ban.
 Construction of Housing Units: